 The PEDB prepares and files the official public hearing notice with the Town Clerk at least 14 days before the hearing date.
-The hearing notice is posted to the home page at the Town's web site http://www.townofmedway.org/Pages/MedwayMA_Bcomm/PlanEcon/bylaw.
+The hearing notice is posted on the calendar on the home page at the Town's web site.
 Information about the public hearing is also posted at Medway Cable Access, the Town's Facebook page and other community web sites.